Our Values

 RIMMBA’s sustainability goals are deeply rooted in Regenerative Economy Principles.
 Our promises for Social, Environmental and Economic net positive impacts include fostering economic prosperity with communities , using resources effectively and protecting and restoring planetary health for future generations to make a net positive impact through every aspect of our business.

-We provide safe work conditions for our employees, paying living wages and fair compensation to our partners
+• We provide safe working conditions, living wages, and fair compensation to all our employees and partners.

-- RIMMBA is committed to provide opportunities for personal and professional development for all workers involved in our supply chain.
+• RIMMBA is dedicated to offering opportunities for both personal and professional growth to everyone involved in our supply chain.

-- RIMMBA partners with a Bali-based sustainability partner to audit the social and work conditions at the facilities of our partners and our own atelier to assure our Code Of Ethics are practiced.
+• To ensure accountability, we work closely with a Bali-based sustainability partner to audit the social and workplace conditions at our own atelier and our production partners’ facilities, making sure our Code of Ethics is upheld at every step.

 (2) Shared Economic Prosperity and Honoring Artisan Heritage